Cinnamon Sweet Potato Muffins

 - Low in calories and fat.

-- Contains complex carbohydrates which are released at a steady pace, and are good for a constant source of energy.
+- Contains complex carbohydrates that are released at a steady pace, and are good for a constant source of energy.

 I haven’t made muffins in a long time, and that’s because they usually end up on my hips.
 But regardless, these cinnamon sweet potato muffins caught my eye while reading a health magazine, and they sounded too good to pass up!